 |Return on assets TTM||-6.74%|

 We're not expecting Snowflake to pay a dividend over the next 12 months.

-Snowflake Inc. provides cloud-based data platform in the United States and internationally.
-The company's platform offers Data Cloud, an ecosystem that enables customers to consolidate data into a single source of truth to drive meaningful business insights, build data-driven applications, and share data.
-Its platform is used by various organizations of various sizes in a range of industries.
+Snowflake Inc. provides a cloud-based data platform in the United States and internationally.
+The company's platform offers Data Cloud, which enables customers to consolidate data into a single source of truth to drive meaningful business insights, build data-driven applications, and share data.
+Its platform is used by various organizations of sizes in a range of industries.
 The company was formerly known as Snowflake Computing, Inc. and changed its name to Snowflake Inc. in April 2019.